iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The iModel Transformer APIs, such as the classes [IModelExporter]($transformer), [IModelImporter]($transformer), and [IModelTransformer]($transformer) were removed from the `@bentley/imodeljs-backend` package and moved to a new package, `@bentley/imodeljs-transformer`.

+## @bentley/imodeljs-common

+The following methods have been removed from [Cartographic]($common): `fromDegrees`, `fromAngles`, `fromRadians`, and the public constructor.
+These have been replaced with a single `fromJSON` method which takes a [CartographicProps]($common) as an argument.
+This will help callers avoid misordering longitude, latitude, and height.